Choose Your Hike

 4. Once your final payment has been received, we will send you an e-mail confirming receipt.

-5. PDF soft copies of your walking pack will then be sent to you by email which will include all your tour details, and physical items required for your tour (e.g. maps, luggage tags etc.) will be posted to your home address, or to the first accommodation on your tour where it will be waiting for you on arrival.
+5. A PDF copy of your walking pack which includes all your tour details and documents will be made available to you on your Hillwalk Tours account, and physical items required for your tour (e.g. maps, luggage tags, etc.) will be posted to your home address, or to the first accommodation on your tour where it will be waiting for you on arrival.
 Alternatively, if you have requested that your full walking pack be printed, this will also be either sent to your home address or to your first accommodation on the tour where it will be waiting for you on arrival.

 6. You will receive an automated email from us, one week in advance of your tour start date, providing you with some additional information to help with your preparation before travel.